ChicoState/creativeblock-ux/README.md

 **Executive Summary**

-Our research and design focused on how creative block will adapt scheduling applications to the needs of a variety of creatives

-Informal feedback allowed us to increase user satisfaction in the following areas:
+**Informal feedback allowed us to increase user satisfaction in the following areas:**
-Including a calendar for important dates
+- Including a calendar for important dates
-Adding tabs for different ideas
+- Adding tabs for different ideas
-Leveraging AI to assist in project ideation
+- Leveraging AI to assist in project ideation

-The cognitive walkthrough did not provide us with much critique, which is a good sign, however the one note we got was:
+**The cognitive walkthrough did not provide us with much critique, which is a good sign, however the one note we got was:**<br>
 We were lacking in visibility of system status- not providing clear progress when user is adding steps to a project

-Our wireframes show the state of our app design with the following updates to reflect our findings during this sprint including:
+**Our wireframes show the state of our app design with the following updates to reflect our findings during this sprint including:**
-Adding a calendar on the homepage for important dates Integrating tabs in the homepage and project pages Adding AI autocomplete when writing/ editing projects Printing “saved at…” as user types so they know the app is updating
+- Adding a calendar on the homepage for important dates
+- Integrating tabs in the homepage and project pages
+- Adding AI autocomplete when writing/ editing projects
+- Printing “saved at…” as user types so they know the app is updating

 [Full phase II report](phaseII/)